Stephanie Nolen: Early life and education

 Nolen was raised in Montreal and Ottawa.
-She earned a degree in journalism from the University of King's College in Halifax, then earned a master's degree in economic development from the London School of Economics.
+She earned a degree in journalism from the University of King's College in Halifax, Nova Scotia, then earned a master's degree in economic development from the London School of Economics.
 She is fluent in French, she can also work in Portuguese, Arabic, Spanish and Hindi.

-Journalistic career
+Journalism career

 Nolen was a freelance journalist based in Jerusalem from 1994–97 and an investigative reporter at Maclean's 1997–98.
 She has been a freelance contributor to Newsweek, The Independent, Ms. Magazine and other publications.

 Her career at The Globe and Mail began in 1993.
 She was an Arts and Focus Reporter from 1998–2000 and a National Reporter from 2000–2003.
 She served as its correspondent covering the invasion of Afghanistan and the fall of the Taliban.
 She continued this theme in covering the 2003 invasion of Iraq.

 In 2003, Nolen became the Globe's Africa Bureau Chief (2003–08).
 Her dispatches concerned the consequences of war and political instability in a variety of places within Africa, particularly Rwanda, the Democratic Republic of the Congo, Sudan, Zimbabwe, and Uganda (specifically the Lord's Resistance Army).
 However, the most recurring theme in her coverage was the health, social, and political consequences of the AIDS epidemic in Africa.

 In five years in South Asia, Nolen reported on the Sri Lankan civil war, the Pakistani government's struggle with Islamic militants and war crimes in Bangladesh, but is best known for her work on gender and caste issues in India.
 Her "Prerna Project", on an unusual school for Dalit (or "untouchable") girls in Bihar, won accolades including a National Newspaper Award, an Online News Award, and an honorable mention for a Webby Award.